Want to sneak a look at what I've been teaching this year? Take a look at my Blog .... :)

 In the class we explore the tools of yoga including, Asana (movement), Pranayama (the breath), sound (in the form of chant) ending with a relaxation/guided meditation.

 The aim of the practice is to allow more comfort within the body enabling a more focused and conscious mind state.
 This encourages a place of stability and clarity from which to make our choices in life.

 The ethos of Viniyoga is that your capabilities as an individual are respected and catered for by each student being given tools with which to judge and adapt the practice accordingly.

 I teach group classes suitable for beginners and experienced practitioners here in Waikanae and Otaki.

-I also teach restorative classes for those who may need a little extra rest and support.
-These include chair yoga and teaches students how to breathe, stretch and relax in a way which caters for individual capacity.
+I also teach a restorative class for those who may need a little extra rest and support.
+This includes chair yoga and teaches students how to breathe, stretch and relax in a way which caters for individual capacity.

 I am also available to teach on a one to one basis.

 To view my timetable and access the contact form please click here; Yoga with Elise, timetable